-force disclosure of informal insurance and insurance purchased from small firms.
-With disclosure of established firms accompanied by secret insurance, we are in the world of section 3, where no equilibrium exists, either in the quantity-constrained world or in the price-cum-quantity-constrained world (the price-quantity equilibrium).
+More likely, while the government can force disclosure of "established" firms, it cannot force disclosure of informal insurance and insurance purchased from small firms.
+With disclosure of established firms accompanied by secret insurance, we are in the world of Section 3, where no equilibrium exists, either in the quantity-constrained world or in the price-cumquantity-constrained world (the price-quantity equilibrium).

 An alternative is a well-designed public option, accompanied by appropriate disclosure policies.
-The government offers insurance at the market odds, requiring individuals to disclose whether they have purchased insurance at that price from anyone else, and restricting (as in our model) total purchases to be less than or equal to $\bar{\alpha}$.
+The government offers insurance at the market odds, requiring individuals to disclose whether they have purchased insurance at that price from anyone else, and restricting (as in our model) total purchases to be less than or equal to $\overline{\alpha}$.
 But the government discloses its information only to those firms that have not been disclosed to be sellers of insurance to the individual.
 Then our reasoning shows that the public option cannot be undercut.
 It is sustainable.
-Without such disclosure, there will be over insurance - the problem with the standard price equilibrium; with full disclosure, there is cream-skimming à la RS, and the only possible equilibrium is the separating equilibrium - and there may be no equilibrium.
+Without such disclosure, there will be over insurance - the problem with the standard price equilibrium; with full disclosure, there is cream-skimming \grave{a} la RS, and the only possible equilibrium is the separating equilibrium - and there may be no equilibrium.
 With full disclosure from established firms but still secret insurance from others, there is never an equilibrium - cream-skimming breaks the pooling equilibrium and the ability to purchase supplemental policies breaks the separating equilibrium.
 Our disclosure rule under the public option prevents both overinsurance from established firms and cream-skimming by deviant firms.